-\ Grape, Palm, Solanaceous, and Stone Fruit Commodity Surveys will not be offered through CAPS for 2016 funding.
+- No Grape, Palm, Solanaceous, and Stone Fruit Commodity Surveys will not be offered through CAPS for 2015 funding.
 These and other surveys that are based on Specialty Crop Commodities (e.g., Orchard [Apple, Pear, etc.] and other fruit, vegetable, and specialty crop surveys) should be suggested for Farm Bill funding.
-Like-wise, Asian Defoliator surveys are more aligned with

-\ States are discouraged from submitting similar work plans or suggestions to both the CAPS and Farm Bill programs.
-Projects or surveys not adhering to these Guidelines may not be reviewed or funded in either venue.

-2. Bundled Surveys: The intent of the Bundled Surveys is to give the States the flexibility to design their own surveys, within certain parameters.
+Like-wise, Asian Defoliator surveys are more aligned with the language of the Farm Bill, and will not be supported for funding through CAPS. - \ States are discouraged from submitting similar work plans or suggestions to both the CAPS and Farm Bill programs.
+Projects or surveys not adhering to these Guidelines may not be reviewed or funded in either venue. - 2.
+Bundled Surveys: The intent of the Bundled Surveys is to give the States the flexibility to design their own surveys, within certain parameters.
 The survey must concentrate on multiple, high priority pests and efficiency of survey.
 A State may create a bundled survey that is based on a common factor, such as site, habitat, environment, business, etc., that makes biological, environmental, and/or economic sense in that State.
-The survey must include pests from the Priority Pest List (Commodity and Taxonomic Survey Pests, and/or Pests of Economic and Environmental Importance).
+The survey must include pests from the Priority Pest List (Commodity Pests [Appendix G-1] and/or Pests of Economic and Environmental Importance [Appendix G-2]).
 Pests of importance to a State not on the Priority Pest List, but in common with the other pests, may be included in the bundled survey.
 States must show justification for the bundled survey.
 An example of a Bundled Survey is a Nursery Survey with a selection of several pests from the Priority Pest List that are important to the State, with perhaps a pest or two not on the Priority Pest List, but of State importance.
 The challenge is for the States to decide what works best for the agriculture and environment in their State.
 The survey effort for pests added by the State (including diagnostics, trapping supplies, etc.) must be less than half of the cost of this particular survey.
 Surveys for pests that are established, endemic, native, or indigenous in that state for the purpose of management will not be allowed.
 Surveys that a State may choose to conduct for pests of regulatory significance within their State should bundle these pests with national Priority Pests in Bundled Surveys.
-See Examples of Bundled Surveys for other examples.
+See Appendix O for examples.

-Pathway Approach to Survey
+Pathway Approach to Survey: